 NDVI values vary with absorption of red light by plant chlorophyll and the reflection of infrared radiation by water-filled leaf cells.
 It is correlated with Intercepted Photo-synthetically Active Radiation (IPAR) (Land Management Monitoring, 2003).
 In most cases (but not all) IPAR and hence NDVI is correlated with photosynthesis.
-Because photosynthesis occurs in the green parts of plant material, the NDVI is normally used to estimate green vegetation.
+Because photosynthesis occurs in the green parts of plant material the NDVI is normally used to estimate green vegetation.
 The NDVI is a nonlinear function which varies between -1 and +1 but is undefined when RED and NIR are zero (Land Management Monitoring, 2003).
-Early in this project, we determined thresholds for novegetation, dry-vegetation, and moist vegetation using NDVI.
+Early in this project we determined thresholds for no-vegetation, dry-vegetation, and moist vegetation using NDVI.
 We chose the value 0.15 as a threshold between no vegetation and general vegetation based on where and how well the NDVI values matched a DOQQ.
 We chose the second threshold (separating dry vegetation from moisture vegetation) using similar methods.
 The NDVI value of 0.6 was the threshold limit between dry vegetation and moist vegetation.

 The Structure Vulnerability component was weighted most heavily (22%).
-Due to the nature of this project, we were most interested in quantifying susceptibility for the Wildland/ Urban Interface.
+Due to the nature of this project, we were most interested in quantifying susceptibility for the Wildland/Urban Interface.
 This model allowed us to emphasize the interface areas.
 Areas of high structure density received the highest fire susceptibility values and areas of low or no structure got the lowest fire susceptibility values.
 Bonneville County has the largest population with 94,630.
 The next largest by population is Bannock County with 78,443 people.
-Madison County has a middle of the range population of 27,467.
-Fremont has a population of 12,369, Lemhi has a population of 7,930, Teton County has a population of 7,838 and lastly Clark County's population is 920 (U.S. Census Bureau Quick Facts 2006).
+Fremont has a population of 12,369, Lemhi has a population of 7,930, Teton County has a population of 7,838.
+Butte County has the second lowest population with 2,751 people, and lastly Clark County's population is 920 (U.S. Census Bureau Quick Facts 2006).
 Though each county has a relatively large area, the Structure Vulnerability component model for Bonneville County shows the highest risk to structures because of the number of wildland urban interface areas within the county.
-Although Madison County population is in the middle of the range for the counties studied, the areas of high structure density are confined to the northern section just west of the center of the county.
+Butte County's population ranges as the second lowest among the counties studied with the areas of highest structure density contained in the midwestern section of the county.

-The Fuel Load/ Rate of Spread takes into account how fast a fire will spread depending on different fuel load classes.
+The Fuel Load/Rate of Spread model takes into account how fast a fire will spread depending on different fuel load classes.
 The lower fuel load classes were considered to be the primary carrier of fire (e.g. grasses) and have the fastest spread rate.
 Fuel Load class 3-6 tons/acre received the highest fire susceptibility value, because of its high load of fine, low-standing fuels.
 Fuel Load class >6 tons/acre received the lowest fire susceptibility value since these fuels are of a larger size and higher moisture content, so they will not ignite as quickly.

-The Slope/Rate of Spread component model takes into account how different angles of slope affect the rate of spread of a fire.
+The Slope/ Rate of Spread component model takes into account how different angles of slope affect the rate of spread of a fire.
 When fire moves across flat land it moves more slowly than fire moving up a mountainside (Amdahl, 2001).
 The steeper angles in this model have the highest fire susceptibility values, because fire increases exponentially with slope.
 Correspondingly, shallower angles have lower fire susceptibility values.